 The Verdilo counter is designed to operate in a wide range of outdoor and remote configurations, without civil works or infrastructure.
 These key features ensure stable, easy-to-use data on a daily basis.

-Set up in 2 minutes, with no expertise required, delivered ready to use.
+Up and running in 2 minutes, no expertise needed, delivered ready to use.

 Designed for outdoor conditions, in natural or urban environments.